 The Dundarave Christmas Fair takes place on a Saturday afternoon close to the beginning of December.
 This is the day that Christmas tree sponsors come out and decorate their trees.
 The trees are pretty plain until they are all decorated, but there is live entertainment to keep things interesting.

 In 2024, the Dundarave Christmas Fair happened on Saturday, November 30th, from noon until dusk.
-The entertainment schedule for this year was the following:
+The entertainment schedule for the year was the following:

 • 12:00 pmThe Delibles